 Do not take on everything; learn to say no. Set realistic goals for yourself.
-If you are feeling overwhelmed, try eliminating an activity that is not absolutely necessary.
+If you are feeling overwhelmed, try eliminating an activity that is not really needed.
 Ask yourself, "What really needs to be done?
 Is the deadline realistic?"
 No one is perfect, so do not expect perfection from yourself or others.
 Delegate or ask for help if you need it.

 Set Aside Time to Meditate or Relax

-It only takes about 10-20 minutes to get a benefit from meditating.
+It only takes about 10 to 20 minutes to get a benefit from meditating.
 These few moments of quiet reflection may bring relief from stress as well as increase your tolerance to it.
 And it is simple to do.
 Find a method that works best for you.
-It may simply be sitting quietly, listening to peaceful music, relax, and try and think of pleasant things.
+It may simply be sitting quietly, listening to peaceful music, or just trying to think of pleasant things.
 Look for tools like phone apps to help guide you to meditation options.

 Take a moment to picture how you can manage an upcoming stressor.
-This can work with just about anything, whether it is an important meeting at work, a big move, or a final exam.
-Going through the challenge in your mind can help you to feel more confident.
-In other words, think ahead and make a plan of action.
+This can work with just about anything, important meeting at work, a big move, or a final exam.
+Knowing what you are going into can relieve some stress.

-When you start to feel overwhelmed, try taking one task at a time.
+When you start to feel overwhelmed, try to take one task at a time.
 Make a list of things you need to do, and prioritize these list items.
 Once you have tackled something, mark it off your list.
 This can bring about feelings of accomplishment and boost confidence.

 Get Involved in Hobbies

 What do you love to do?
 By setting aside time for your favorite hobby, you will remove yourself from life's stressors.
 Give your brain a welcome break by sinking into your hobby whether it is trying out a new recipe, planting in your garden, or playing pool.

 Practice a Healthy Lifestyle

 Talking about things can help you feel better.
 A conversation with someone can help you relax.
-And listening to someone else can take the focus off of yourself—something we all need to do every now and then.
+And listening to someone else can take the focus off of yourself which may also help.
 Stay in touch with your family and friends.